lxzhu/lxzhu.github.io/_posts/2020-06-02-linux-basic-commands-list.md

 1. ln:      make a hard/symbolic link
 1. fgetacl: get access control list of a file
 1. fsetacl: set access control list of a file
+1. basename: strip directory and suffix from a file name
+1. dirname: strip last file name component

 # file content manipulate
 1. head: read head lines of a file